mps202/CAPSTONE-PROJECT/README.md

 The value of your deliverable
 For this deliverable, you are asked to choose a method to approach this data challenge based on your prior course work.
 Select either a regression model or a machine learning model to predict whether an employee will leave the company.
 Both approaches are shown in the project exemplar, but only one is needed to complete your project.

-The capstone project will provide you with valuable experience and data analysis examples that you can share with potential employers.